dinusha96/cybersentry-app/README.md

 🛡️ CyberSentry App
 CyberSentry is a modern, interactive cybersecurity learning platform designed to raise awareness and teach essential security practices through hands-on experience.
-Built with a focus on secure development, it features user authentication, MFA, and MongoDB-backed data management.
+Built with a focus on secure development, it features user authentication, multi-factor authentication (MFA), and MongoDB-backed data management.

 🚀 Features
 ✅ User Registration & Login